 This has been reality for many of the church leaders and communities that our teams work among.
 Thanks to your generous support, Rhema has been able to continue our relief efforts in and around our communities, distributing food and basic necessities to pastors and community members who have been hit the hardest.
 Let us share below a testimony from one such pastor that is encouragement in these trying times:

 “My name is Akeen.
 I minister in a church of 60 believers in my village.
-I was born in a Hindu family and attended all the activities according to the Hindi rituals and tradition.
 In 1999 my son was affected with a serious disease, indeed, he was in a fatal condition.

 At that time a pastor came to us whom we had not ever seen before, and said, ‘If you believe then He will heal your son.’
 Then I said, ‘If He heals my son, then we all will believe in Jesus Christ.’
 Then he prayed and my son got well from his diseases.
 We all accepted Christ as our personal savior and took baptism.